hanishkvc/prgs-rustland-libs-tokensk/README.rst

 getting 1st or Nth or last char, split once or n-times wrt a given delimiter, peel a bracket wrt its prefix name and members, ...

+If one wants to share the same tokenisation characteristics across multiple TStr instances, then instead of creating TStr directly, one can first create a TStrX instance, and setup the required charactersistics.
+Then create TStr instances from that configured TStrX instance

 Usage
 #######